Vadimchers/python-wordpress-xmlrpc-make-post-with-date/README.md

 python-wordpress-xmlrpc make post with date

-Make Wordpress post with date, categorys and tags using Python and xmlrpc
+Create Wordpress post with date, categories and tags using Python and xmlrpc